st-h/ember-content-editable/README.md

-spellcheck           | Uses browsers spellcheck, same as with `<input>` | none readonly             | If true, element can't be edited but is focusable | false disabled             | If true, element can't be edited, focused or tabbed to | false
+spellcheck           | Uses browsers spellcheck, same as with `<input>` | none readonly             | If true, element can't be edited but is focusable | false disabled             | If true, element can't be edited, focused or tabbed to | false maxlength            | Maximum length of the input, in characters     | none

 ##### isText Deprecation
 isText has been deprecated.
 You should replace `isText=true` with `type="text"`, and `isText=false` with `type="html"`.